andywer/observable-fns/README.md

 ## Usage

-You can import whatever you need directly from the package:
+You can import everything you need directly from the package:

 ```js
 import { Observable, flatMap } from "@andywer/observable-fns"